awsdocs/aws-secrets-manager-docs/doc_source/enable-rotation-documentdb.md

                               --private-dns-enabled
 ```

 If you created a function using a template that requires a master secret, then you must also add the following statement to the function role policy\.
 This grants permission to the rotation function to retrieve the secret value for the master secret\.
-For complete instructions, see [Granting a Rotation Function Permission to Access a Separate Master Secret](auth-and-access_identity-based-policies.md#permissions-grant-rotation-role-access-to-master-secret)\.
+For complete instructions, see [Granting a rotation function permission to access a separate master secret](permissions-grant-rotation-role-access-to-master-secret.md)\.

 ```
         {